 Among the more challenging issues facing the summit are drought and gender equality.
 One of the UNCCD’s goals is to achieve “land degradation neutrality” through sustainable management and land use planning.
 In 2017, the treaty added a “gender action plan” to support more women participating in crafting and implementing land and natural resource use policies.

 Globally, at least 169 countries are affected by land degradation and/or drought, treaty officials say.
-But some 116 countries are committed to achieving the “neutrality” goal that aligns with the U.N.’s 17 Sustainable Development Goals by 2030.
-They include measures on poverty, inequality, climate, environmental degradation, prosperity, peace and justice.
+At least 116 countries say they are committed to achieving the “neutrality” goal that aligns with the U.N.’s 17 Sustainable Development Goals for 2030.
+They include measures to address poverty, inequality, climate, environmental degradation, prosperity, peace and justice.

 Thiaw, a forestry and conservation expert, witnessed first-hand the effects of severe drought on his family and community during the 1970s in Tékane, Mauritania, in the Sahel semi-arid region south of the Sahara.
-Guterres appointed Thiaw to be under secretary-general and executive secretary of the UNCCD in January.
+Thiaw was appointed to be a U.N. undersecretary-general and the executive secretary of the UNCCD in January.

-He has devoted much of his professional career to the issue of land degradation.
-Last year, he served as a special adviser to Guterres for the Sahel region.
-Thiaw formerly was a U.N. assistant secretary-general and deputy executive director of U.N.
-Environment, and before that he served in Mauritania’s rural development ministry for 10 years.
+He has spent much of his professional career on land degradation.
+Last year, he was a special adviser to Guterres for the Sahel region.
+Thiaw also has been a U.N. assistant secretary-general and deputy executive director of U.N.
+Environment, and before that he spent 10 years in Mauritania’s rural development ministry.

-“The point is how can we address this issue?
-And the good news is that the science and technology is there to actually reduce land degradation,” he said.
+“The good news is that the science and technology is there to actually reduce land degradation,” he said.
 “Land restoration is being done in many parts of the world and, by restoring land, we basically are able to mitigate climate change.
 It is estimated that 30 percent of the emissions can be fixed through land restoration.”